The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/intermediate-guide.md

 #### The 9th Hour (Minute)

 In a full uptime scenario, the 10 minute burst will not function anymore due to gauge negativity.
 This can happen at the 8th minute as well if you lose a single GCD before then.
 It is recommended, when this happens, to just bank the Enshroud at the 9th minute (7th minute if you would mess up the 8th minute).
 This is called "Deadzoning" and usually reserved for advanced purposes, but it is overall a net gain for us to do it in these windows.
-Do note, that dying with this gauge is way more of a loss than dying without the gauge if the fight is tough and you think you may perish before reaching the burst window it is recommended to not hold the gauge.
+Do note, that dying with this gauge is way more of a loss than dying without the gauge.
+If the fight is tough and you think that you may perish before reaching the burst window it is recommended to not hold the gauge.

 #### Single Enshroud Burst